Table of Contents

-I would assume these ranking movements last week are caused by Black Friday.
-User behavior (demand) has generated a change in how competitors (supply) behave and Google (marketplace) has reacted to this change.
+Let me start at a fundamental principle and give you some precise examples: User behavior (demand) has generated a change in how competitors (supply) behave and Google (marketplace) has reacted to this change.

 Looking into the Top 100 Search Results

 I will start out with “black friday” for Google.com, though we will get into more domains and keywords a little further down the road.

 If we look at the Top 100 Google search results for “black friday” over the course of the past two weeks (in our Toolbox you can view the historic, weekly SERPs for the last 5 years for 1 million keywords), we will notice 53 URLs that are new to the search results on 9th November 2015: https://us.sistrix.com/sl/ZGW7EVn9.

 A week later, on 16th November 2015, there are another 54 new URLs within the search results.
 Especially interesting is the amount of movement within the Top 20 results: https://us.sistrix.com/sl/hYY7ncGX.

 Comparing URLs Top 10 keywords to their competitors